 - 2 pounds baby potatoes, in jacket; cut larger ones in half so they’re of a fairly uniform size for cooking

 - salt for cooking water, as desired

-- salt and pepper to taste
+- 1 teaspoon salt or to taste

 Add potatoes to a large pot, add salt if using and fill with cool water to about 2 inches above the potatoes.
 Bring to a boil and reduce to a good simmer and cook until the potatoes pierce easily with the tip of a knife or the tines of a fork go in easily, about 20 minutes.